of the Radio Amateur Satellite Corporation

 Section 3: The Board, at its first meeting following each election of Directors, shall elect the Officers from among the Members.
 Officers shall serve at the pleasure of the Board until the next annual election of Officers.
 Newly- elected Officers shall assume their respective duties immediately upon their election and acceptance.
 The retiring Officers shall be responsible to the Board for assuring the orderly and effective transfer of records and responsibilities to the incoming Officers.

-Section 4: Officers of the corporation shall be the President, the Executive Vice President, the Vice President-Engineering, the Vice President-Operations, the Secretary, the Treasurer and the Manager.
+Section 4: Officers of the corporation shall be the President, the Executive Vice President, the Vice President-Engineering, the Vice President-Operations, the Secretary, and the Treasurer.
 Additional Officers may be elected, and their duties established, by the Board at its discretion subject to these Bylaws.
 A Member may hold more than one office.
 Officers shall be charged with the execution of policies, programs and directives of the Board of Directors.

 Section 5: The duties of the Officers shall be as follows: